Jesse Winker Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 20th in the league.

-- The Padres have the 11th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Padres have the 17th-ranked team ERA across all league pitching staffs (4.59).

-- The Padres rank 13th in baseball in home runs allowed (14 total, one per game).
+- Padres pitchers combine to give up 17 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

-- The Padres will look to Wacha (2-0) in his third start of the season.
+- Lugo (2-0) gets the start for the Padres, his third of the season.

-- The righty last appeared on Saturday against the Atlanta Braves, when he went six scoreless innings while giving up two hits.
+- In his most recent time out on Sunday, the righty threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.